enebular/docs/en/GetStarted/index.md

 ## Well Done!

-We were able to create a data flow, a graph with data.
+We were able to create a data flow and a graph with data.

 In This example we used a simple bar chart, but you can create and upload an InfoMotion Type yourself.
 For details, please refer to [InfoMotion Type Creation Tutorial](/developers/infomotion-type-tutorial).